arthur-lemo1ne/Moon-Shot-LA/Documents/FunctionalSpecifications.md

 ### <b>The Algorithm:</b>

-The algorithm will take the seven following values as inputs:
+The algorithm will take the eight following values as inputs:
 - The log’s length (in mm)
 - The log’s diameter at the foot (in mm)
 - The log’s diameter at the head (in mm)